ryangray/quickfont/README.md

 The keys in view mode are:

     Key            Function

-    Enter         Go into edit mode for the current character Shift+6       Save the font to tape
+    Enter          Go into edit mode for the current character Shift+3        Save the font to tape
-    Shift+7       Load a font from tape
+    Shift+4        Load a font from tape
-    Shift+5 or 8  Change the preview box background color Shift+9       Enter the test mode to type with the font STOP          Quit the program
+    Shift+5 or 8   Change the preview box background color Shift+6 or 7   Change the preview box foreground color Shift+9        Enter the test mode to type with the font STOP           Quit the program
-    Shift+Symbol  Enter a one-keypress extended mode to get the characters Shift     [ ] \ { } and copyright by then pressing y u d f g or p Other keys    Views that character
+    Shift+Symbol   Enter a one-keypress extended mode to get the characters Shift      [ ] \ { } and copyright by then pressing y u d f g or p SymbolShift+   Shortcuts to enter [ ] \ { }
+      y u d f g
+    SymbolShift+q  Copy the ROM font over the user font (with  confirmation) Other keys     Views that character

 ## Edit Mode